VictorGoic0/SpendSense/memory-bank/progress.md

   - Verified and working in development

 ## Next Milestone
-**Evaluation System**: Create evaluation metrics script and Parquet export to S3
+**Parquet Export & S3 Integration**: Export user features and evaluation results to Parquet format, upload to S3 with pre-signed URLs